Arson and Aggravated Arson Attorneys Passaic County, NJ

 Defending Clients’ Freedoms Across Paterson, Wayne, Clifton, Little Falls, Woodland Park, West Milford, and Passaic County

-Arson refers to any act involving the intentional starting of a fire or causing an explosion on property regardless of whether the property was owned by the offender.
-In New Jersey, arson can be considered a first, second, third or fourth degree criminal offense and the nature of the arson and the circumstances surrounding your individual case will determine the extent of the arson charges brought against you.
+Arson refers to any act involving the intentional starting of a fire or causing an explosion on the property regardless of whether the property was owned by the offender.
+In New Jersey, arson can be considered a first, second, third or fourth-degree criminal offense and the nature of the arson and the circumstances surrounding your individual case will determine the extent of the arson charges brought against you.

 At The Law Office of Del Sardo & Montanari, we have extensive experience defending clients from arson and other violent crimes in New Jersey including towns like Paterson, Clifton, Woodland Park, Wayne, West Milford, Little Falls, and the greater Passaic County area.
 Do not face these serious charges alone when you can secure the legal services of our criminal defense attorneys and give yourself the best chance of seeking reduced or dismissed charges.

-Call our office for a free and confidential consultation with a member of our arson and aggravated arson defense legal team to discuss the details of your case and how we may best server your needs.
+Call our office for a free and confidential consultation with a member of our arson and aggravated arson defense legal team to discuss the details of your case and how we may best serve your needs.

 Arson N.J.S.A.
 2C:17-1 Wayne, NJ Aggravated Arson Lawyers

 Arson covers a relatively broad scope of offenses in New Jersey.
 Our Wayne arson lawyers define arson and aggravated arson pursuant to New Jersey Revised Statutes Section 2C:17-1, as an offender committing one of the following acts: